ouspg/SOP-Robot/docs/DEVELOPMENT.md

 ### Using GUI Apps

 When using vagrant virtualbox provider, the GUI should pop up when executing `vagrant up`.

+**Note: if your VM GUI freezes on resize, try changing the virtual machine graphics controller in the VirtualBox settings to VMSVGA**

 ## Create ROS package